 (12)

 Considering the theory of relativity, formula (12) can be seen as very similar to the velocity-addition equation.
-For a very weak coupling case, the approximate formula matches with the formula (12) (Ruiz et al, 2008).
+The approximate formula for a weak coupling case matches the formula (12) (Ruiz et al., 2008).

 (13)

-Values for k, kL , and kC can be either negative or positive as assumed by Formulas (11) and (12).
-The coupling-coefficient sign has meaningful/considerable value when the coupling is compared to another coupling; such as in simulations and modeling.
+Values for k, kL and kC can be either negative or positive, as assumed by Formulas (11) and (12).
+The coupling-coefficient sign has a meaningful/considerable value compared to another coupling, such as in simulations and modelling.

 As for the case of two coupled series and parallel resonant circuits, the frequencies of coupled oscillations ω± are related to the coupling coefficient (3) as follows: